-Certified product and real estate photographer who has been shooting for 3 years, with a passion for storm and wildlife photography.
+Certified product and real estate photographer who has been shooting for three years, with a passion for storm and wildlife photography.

-I'll show you a couple ways to get that perfect lightning shot, starting with how to do it with no gear but your smart phone, then with just a DSLR and which accessories for your DSLR can help increase your luck at catching those beautiful flashes of white light.
+I'll show you a couple of ways to get that perfect lightning shot, starting with how to do it with no gear but your smartphone, then with just a DSLR, and which accessories for your DSLR can help increase your luck at catching those beautiful flashes of white light.

-1) Shelter: Always set up under cover.
+- Shelter: Always set up under cover.
 It makes shooting a lot more comfortable and safer.
-Usually for casual shooting from my home, I set up under my patio.
+Usually, for casual shooting from my home, I set up under my patio.
 (Both photos above were taken there).

 You can get good storm photos with just your smartphone in three easy steps.